Top

-10 Tips on Lawn Mower Prep for Winter
+10 Tips on Winter Lawn Mower Prep

-Avoiding trouble before it starts - that’s exactly what you are doing when you take a few extra minutes this fall to prepare your mower or tractor engine for its winter lay-up.
 Idleness can sometimes cause more damage to an engine than constant use.
 But if you follow the few simple suggestions below, we can almost guarantee that your engine will start right off next spring.
-Fall care will add to the life of your machine.

 • Thoroughly clean your mower.
 Even though it is kept reasonably clean throughout the mowing season, all clippings, dirt and grime should be removed.